Access and participation

 Help us to

-- Encourage applications from diverse candidates, particularly from working-class and lower-income families, Black, Asian and Minority Ethnic (BAME) backgrounds, communities beyond the South East of England, and people with physical and sensory impairments.
+- Encourage applications from diverse candidates, particularly from working-class and low income families, Black and Global Majority backgrounds, communities beyond the South East of England, people with physical and sensory impairments, and people who are care experienced.

 - Ensure full-time training is accessible to students and practitioners from all backgrounds.